ercintorun/Cumulus_Installations/Linux_Installations/01_vscode_ansible_apache_installation.md

 ## Folder Permission

 The folder that the playbooks are in should be editable by "code-server" user.
 There are different options for it.
-Either change the group of the folder to "code-server" or any other user
+Either change the group of the folder to "code-server"

     chown -R code-server:codeserver <folder-name>

-Or add "code-server" user to an otherusers group
+Or add "code-server" user to the group of the user that owns the folder

     sudo usermod -a -G ubuntu code-server